Eradication of infectious diseases: Rubella

 Four out of six WHO regions have goals to eliminate rubella, with the WHO recommending using existing measles programmes for vaccination with combined vaccines such as the MMR vaccine.
 The number of reported cases dropped from 670,000 in the year 2000 to below 15,000 in 2018, and the global coverage of rubella vaccination was estimated at 69% in 2018 by the WHO.
 The WHO region of the Americas declared on 29 April 2015 it had eliminated rubella and congenital rubella syndrome.
 The last confirmed endemic case of rubella in the Americas was in Argentina in February 2009.
 Australia achieved eradication in 2018.
 As of September 2019, 82 countries were certified to have eliminated rubella.

-The WHO European region missed its elimination target of 2010 as well as the new target of 2015 due to undervaccination in Central and Western Europe.
+The WHO European region missed its elimination target of 2010 as well as the new target of 2015 due to poor vaccine uptake in Central and Western Europe.
 As of 2018, 39 countries out of 53 European countries have eliminated endemic Rubella and three additional ones that have interrupted transmission; a total of 850 confirmed rubella cases were reported in the European region in 2018 with 438 of these in Poland.
 European countries with endemic Rubella in 2018 were: Belgium, Bosnia and Herzegovina, Denmark, France, Germany, Italy, Poland, Romania, Serbia, Turkey and Ukraine.
 The disease remains problematic in other regions as well; the WHO regions of Africa and South-East Asia have the highest rates of congenital rubella syndrome and a 2013 outbreak of rubella in Japan resulted in 15,000 cases.